Lake Maggiore & The Centovalli Railway

 You have another opportunity to explore Stresa at your leisure.
 Today the town is transformed for Market Day, and the bustling, colourful stalls are well worth a visit.
 Should you wish to venture further afield, why not visit vibrant Milan, the capital of northern Italy?
 Perhaps visit the incredible Duomo - the largest Gothic cathedral in the world, the Galleria Vittorio Emanuele, a 19th century glass-roofed shopping arcade, or Teatro alla Scala, the beautiful opera house.
 The stunning 2,800-seat opera theater welcomed its premier performance in August 1778, with Antonio Salieri's Europa Riconosciuta, having been built to replace another theater on the site, which was lost to a fire.
 Designed by Giuseppe Piermarini, the Teatro alla Scala is known for its sumptuous gilt and crimson interiors, as well as a rich history as the home of opera and ballet in Milan.
 For those feeling less energetic, you can make use of the excellent facilities at the hotel for a thoroughly relaxing day.
 (B)

-Day 6 - Monferrato Vineyards
+Day 6 - Monferrato Vineyards and a wine

 Our full-day excursion by coach takes us into the rolling countryside of the Monferrato wine region, famous for its vineyards stretching over hills interspersed with unspoilt villages.
 Monferrato is particularly important in the sparkling wine industry, and our day begins with a visit to a local wine producer where we have a tour of the vineyards, followed by a tasting of grappa, a regional grape brandy.
 We continue to an 'agriturismo' farm and enjoy a four-course farmhouse lunch of local specialties and a chance to sample some of the delicious locally produced wine.
 (B, L)